leejoonli/code-every-day/log.md

 ## Thoughts

 Did a very repetative solution.
 Very JavaScript-esque but wanted some time to relax so I did some spaghetti code.
 Got the solution to work.
 Some of the other answers were very Python looking.
 Still need alot of practice with Python and what it can do.

+# Day 60 (4/2/2022)

+## Codewars

+Did a codewars challenge today.
+The challenge was to swap cases of a string

+## Thoughts

+Did a for loop to iterate over the sting and then a conditional to check what case the letter is and then swap change it and add it to an empty string.
+Then return the new string.
+Did not know there was a swapcase() in Python.
+Seems very convenient.